2010 United States Senate election in Missouri: Campaign

-Carnahan and national Democrats have heavily criticized Blunt for his support of bailouts, calling him "Bailout Blunt."
-Blunt criticized her for supporting President Obama's stimulus package, the cap-and-trade energy bill, and the health care reform bill.
+Carnahan and national Democrats heavily criticized Blunt for his support of bailouts, calling him "Bailout Blunt."
+Blunt criticized her for supporting President Obama's stimulus package, the cap-and-trade energy bill, and the Affordable Care Act.

-Carnahan was endorsed by the Kansas City Star, the St. Louis Post-Dispatch, and the St. Louis American.
+Carnahan was endorsed by the Kansas City Star, St. Louis Post-Dispatch, and St. Louis American.

-Blunt was endorsed by the Quincy Herald-Whig and the St. Joseph News-Press.
+Blunt was endorsed by the Quincy Herald-Whig and St. Joseph News-Press.